jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 ```

 ## Emails in Error
-This handles technical issues with e-mails; not policy violations.
+This handles technical issues with emails; not policy violations.
 * **Policy violation behavior**
   * Delete
   * Mark as error
-* **Forward eMails (in error) To Address**
+* **Forward emails (in error) To Address**

 ***

 ## Available policies
 A list of included policies which have settings that can be edited in the MailBox configuration.
 With some programming skills, it's easy to implement your own policy (see further in this document).
 If it's a common use case, make a pull request to include it.

-### E-mail Size
+### Email Size
-* **Use case:** e-mail size is too big (often related to PHP or MySQL limits)
+* **Use case:** email size is too big (often related to PHP or MySQL limits)
 * **Policy violation behavior**
   * Bounce to sender and delete
   * Bounce to sender and mark as undesired